mdkmax/meps/meps/README.md

 `mailgun_provider_api_key` is required, as the Mailgun provider requires an API key.

+## Install Instructions

+Install the app from the root of the MEPS repo:

+`pip install --editable .`

+## Run Instructions

-To run MEPS, change directory to the MEPS repo and enter the following in your
+To run MEPS, change directory to the MEPS repo root and enter the following in your terminal:
-terminal:

 ```
-export FLASK_APP=meps.py
+export FLASK_APP=meps.meps
 flask run
 ```